Miranda Lambert Looks Smoking Hot In Cowgirl Jeans & Open Jacket By A Canoe

 Its fall weather in Nashville!
 Sitting here on my porch, I realize with the chill in the air that it’s getting closer to Nov which means my birthday month and @CMAawards final voting time.
 Entertainer Of The Year is the big one So I’m gonna share my two cents. ????Keith- a friend and a hero of mine.
 He took me on tour in 2005.
 The first big tour I ever got to be part of.
 He belived in me when I was a baby artist and I will be forever grateful. ????Garth – In Pieces.
 My first cassette tape I bought with my own money from doing chores.
 My first concert, Texas stadium 1993.
 The beginning of a twinkle in my eye.
 It was life changing. ????Eric -one of the best songwriters of all time in my opinion.
 He turns a phrase like no other.
 I’ve had the pleasure of writing with him and he is someone that will push say something in a different way. ????Chris- the kind of voice & songwriting that makes you want to quit, and work harder.
 A sound that can’t be beat.
 Period. ????Carrie- The Entertainer Of The Year.
 Because… Currently being on tour with all female artists, I’ve been thinking a lot about all the work that goes into what we do.
 The most amazing job in the world.
 But it ain’t for the faint of heart. @carrieunderwood is on an all female tour too.
 The Cry Pretty Tour 360.
 She put out her first single in 2005 and from then on country music was changed for good.
 That iconic voice has been classin’ up our stages, charts and televisions for a decade and a half.
 The Voice.
 The legs.
 The songs.
 The brand.
 The mom.
 The wife.
 The okie.
 The Jesus lover.
 The blonde bombshell that is Carrie.
 She blows me away every time I hear her sing.
 She never wavers in who she is or what she stands for.
 She has stayed true & pushed herself to be better.
 If you have never heard her sing “How Great Thou Art” do yourself a favor and listen.
 I have her back in this picture and I’ll always have her back.
 So for the sake of sequins, spanx and spray tans, take it home!
 You Carrie the torch! ????#Carrieon #EOTY

 “The joys of country life.
-We lived on a farm with a big garden and rabbits and hogs–some were pets and some were for food.
+We lived on a farm with a big garden and rabbits and hogs — some were pets and some were for food.
 It taught me how to live off the land, and that small-town life made me who I am,” Miranda replied.

-Miranda stuck to the Southern theme when asked about food: the star was probed over her favorite Thanksgiving dish.
+Miranda stuck to the Southern theme when asked about food.
+The star was probed regarding her favorite Thanksgiving dish.

 “My grandmother’s cornbread dressing.
 I’ve never met anyone who can top it.
 She gave me the recipe and swears that’s all there is to it, but there’s some secret step I can’t seem to figure out,” Miranda said of the dish.

-Fans wishing to see more of Miranda should follow her Instagram.
+Fans wishing to see more of Miranda Lambert should follow her on Instagram.